McLeod Bethel-Thompson: San Jose SaberCats

 After going undrafted in the 2011 NFL draft, Bethel-Thompson joined the San Jose SaberCats of the Arena Football League.
 Bethel-Thompson appeared in 12 total games, mostly as a holder.
 He relieved starting quarterback Mark Grieb in three games, completing 20 out of 43 passes for 220 yards, 3 touchdowns, and 1 interception, as well as 2 rushes for 24 yards.

 San Francisco 49ers (first stint)

-Bethel-Thompson played for the San Francisco 49ers for a short time, and was expected to be the third-string quarterback for the 49ers after Josh McCown was cut, but was later cut himself.
+Bethel-Thompson signed with the San Francisco 49ers on July 28, 2011.
+He was released on September 3, 2011, before the start of the regular season.

 Sacramento Mountain Lions

 On September 3, 2011, Bethel-Thompson signed with the Sacramento Mountain Lions.
 Bethel-Thompson competed with Jordan Palmer, former Fresno State quarterback Ryan Colburn, and Trevor Harris for the starting job.
 Palmer was released and Harris signed with the Orlando Predators.
 In his first professional start, Bethel-Thompson was named UFL offensive Player of the Week against the Virginia Destroyers.
 With the final two regular season games cancelled, Bethel-Thompson and the Lions defeated the Omaha Nighthawks in a postseason consolation game.